fabiennehjordan/MCI-MSE_Aufgaben/PÜ1/DiscussionSummary.md

 ## Perspectives
 ### Who will use the system?

-Proband:in, Diagnostiker, Ärzt:in sowie Testaufseher.
+Proband:in, Diagnostiker:in, Ärzt:in sowie Testaufseher:in.

 ### Who can provide input about the system?